SecretFoundation/docs/secret-network-overview/blockchain-technology/ibc.md

 For example in the case of fungible token transfer between two chains, the relayers are responsible for proving that your tokens are locked in Chain A and giving a representation (Voucher) on Chain B.&#x20;

 Relayers are using the light client of each blockchain to verify incoming messages on chain A and submit them (and the proof of commitment) on chain B. Chain A can’t send data directly to chain B and instead “commit” the hash of the data packet in its own state machine.
-That’s this specific state that relayers are monitoring to send this packet and its proof the chain B.
+That’s this specific state that relayers are monitoring to send this packet and its proof to the chain B.

 ### Native security - no additional trust

-The major difference of IBC compared to existing bridge solutions is that there are no third parties to trust, no multisig involved, for transfering value/messages between blockchains.
+The major difference of IBC compared to existing bridge solutions is that there are no third parties to trust, no multisig involved, for transferring value/messages between blockchains.
 This concept of IBC native security means that if you trust chain A and chain B then you also trust IBC-TokenA on chain B and vice versa.
 As long as relayers are operated by any party and channels/ports are open and authentication successful between blockchains, messages can be passed along.&#x20;

 An analogy of IBC could be seen as an internet application on a computer.
 A channel is an IP connection, with the IBC portID being an IP port and the IBC channelID being an IP address.